OcelotWalrus/F-15/README.md

 * Replaced the sound effects for the flare, so it's no longer a voice saying "flare", and reused the gun outta-ammo sound effect for the flare outta-ammo sound effect
 * On the HUD, cross the selected armament if it's outta ammo
 * Added the F-15E variant
+* Modified the HUD to contain airpseed in kts and G force

 So I've got in my small mind: